Selvam-DG/Statistics/6. Sampling_Statistics/README.md

 ![Screenshot 2023-12-29 135215](https://github.com/Selvam-DG/Statistics_-and_R_programming/assets/98681717/3e688a8f-509f-4b87-b8e0-ecacbf6a3ae5)

 ## The Central Limit Theorem
 - Let X1, X2,..., Xn be a sequence of independent and identically distributed random variables each having mean µ and variance σ2.
-Then for n large, the distribution of
+Then for n large, the distribution of \n
                                X1 +···+Xn
- is approximately normal with mean nµ and variance nσ2.
- It follows from the central limit theorem that
+ is approximately normal with mean nµ and variance nσ2.\n It follows from the central limit theorem that
                        (X1 +···+Xn −nµ) / σ*SQRT(n)
  is approximately a standard normal random variable; thus, for n large,